Rendering Drupal fields (the right way)

 This Rocks.

 You get to use proper modern methods on a proper typed data API.
 Sanitisation is done for you.
 You don't need to care what the underlying data structure is.
 And you don't need to remember some magic global procedural functions, because the methods are obvious, right there on the thing you want to use them on (the field item class).
-If the Drupal 7 version of this was brilliant, that makes the Drupal 9 version of this even better.
+If the Drupal 7 version of this was brilliant, that makes the 'Modern Drupal' version of this even better.
 Brilliant-er?